 Water safety for kids

 Water safety at pools, beaches, lakes and rivers is a vital life skill for everyone, especially young children.
 Sadly, toddlers and children under five are most at risk of drowning – because of their size, attraction to water and limited understanding of the dangers.
-That’s why teaching water safety to your toddlers, infants and children is key to keeping them safe in and around water.
+That’s why learning about water safety for kids is key to keeping them safe in and around water.

 Kingswim is here to help with water safety tips for parents and water safety activities for kids.
 Sing along with Kingsley the Platypus, learn five important water safety rules, listen to story time and take part in our fun challenges.
 Together you can have fun, swim, survive and thrive around water.
 Be a water safety superhero just like Kingsley!

 Spending time at the pool and the beach is lots of fun, but it’s important to remember how to help keep yourself and others safe.